paulfioravanti/paulfioravanti.github.io/_pages/about.md

 I currently feed myself by working as a Principal Consultant for [Alembic][], where I make my client's digital dreams come true.

-This blog is entirely independent of my paid employment: my posts and comments are solely my own, and do not necessarily represent my employer's positions, strategies, or opinions.
+This blog is entirely independent of any paid employment: my posts and comments are solely my own, and do not necessarily represent any of my current or previous employer's positions, strategies, or opinions.

+### Other About Links

+- Short interview for the [Lookahead Search email newsletter][]

 [Alembic]: https://alembic.com.au/
 [Elixir]: https://elixir-lang.org/